SS Canastota: The search for Canastota

 There was another false sign, when some barrels and an oil drum were washed ashore at Freshwater Beach near Sydney, on 26 June.
 The ship's agent stated that the items were not of a kind matching Canastota's cargo.
 Officers of the Navigation Department concluded that the flotsam was from the deck cargo of a coastal ship, probably Burringbar.

 If wreckage were to be found washed up on land, a likely place to find it would be Lord Howe Island, based on the prevailing current in the Tasman Sea.
 East of Sydney, the warm part of the East Australian Current changes direction, and then separates into two streams that flow on either side of Lord Howe Island.

 The steamer Drafn, which left Thio for Sydney on 8 July 1921, deviated from its usual course to search the vicinity of Norfolk Island and Lord Howe Island, without success.

 The French steamer Saint Joseph, en route to Newcastle from Nouméa with a cargo of manganese ore, called at Norfolk Island on 10 July 1921.
 While there, her captain received orders from the Administrator to search for Canastota in the neighborhood of Lord Howe Island, instead of proceeding directly to its destination.
 Ball's Pyramid was passed at 9 p.m. on 11 July, and the vessel cruised about until daylight.
 On the following morning, Ball's Pyramid and the adjacent rocks, the west coast of Lord Howe Island, and the north islets were visited.
 Nothing was discovered.

 When Saint Joseph arrived at the east coast of Lord Howe Island, the inhabitants were seen to have made a fire and the ship's anchor was dropped.
 Some of the islanders came on board but they did not have any news of Canastota.
 The residents said that there was no derelict or wrecked ship on the easterly reefs but, until the visit of Saint Joseph, the small island community had been unaware that Canastota was missing.

 Saint Joseph was not equipped with a radio and so Captain G. Chariot could not report that he had no news of Canastota, until Saint Joseph arrived at Newcastle on the morning of 14 July 1921.
 It was reported by The Newcastle Sun that, when asked for his opinion of Canastota's fate, Captain Chariot pointed downward and said, "New steamer, not much wood, all would go down", before adding that his opinion was that Canastota had blown up suddenly.

 West Wind—another steamer of the U.S. & A Line—searched for Canastota during her eight-day passage from Wellington to Brisbane and reported upon arrival on 18 July 1921 that it had seen nothing.
 Nothing else was heard concerning Canastota, during the last weeks of July 1921.

-The quoted rate for Canastota on the reinsurance market at Lloyd's had risen to "95 guineas per cent" ('per cent' meaning 'per 100 pounds of cargo value') by 20 July 1921, when her risk was withdrawn as being uninsurable.
+The quoted rate for Canastota on the reinsurance market at Lloyd's had risen to "95 guineas per cent" ('per cent' meaning 'per 100 pounds of cargo value')—95 guineas being equivalent to £99 15s—by 20 July 1921, when her risk was withdrawn as being uninsurable.